 In the Mayan Temple, children must turn the disc and complete the pattern.
 Once the child is happy with their proposed solution, they tap the Mayan statue to find out if they guessed correctly.

 In Wanted!, the child must find the designs that are on the Wanted List.
-There are several options for the player to choose from and the number of options increase to become more challenging over time.
+There are several options for the player to choose from and the number of options increases to become more challenging over time.

 In Trumps Cave, each of the dragons makes a noise and the child must watch closely and the tap on the dragons in the same order they make the noise.
 Adventure Playground allows players to choose whether the noise that the dragons make is passing gas or spitting fire.
-A knight at the top of the screen helps the child know when it’s time to watch closely and when its their turn to tap.
+A knight at the top of the screen helps the child know when it's time to watch closely and when it's their turn to tap.